Charles H. Beaubien: Beaubien-Miranda Land Grant

+after Beaubien's son-in-law, Lucien Maxwell.

 Sangre de Cristo Land Grant

 Later in 1843 Beaubien applied for a 1000000 acre grant in the San Luis Valley east of the Rio Grande and extending to the summits of the Sangre de Cristo Mountains in southern Colorado.
-As he already had one grant, the new grant went to his 13-year-old son Narciso and a Taos business associate Stephen Louis Lee.
+As he already had one grant, the Sangre de Cristo Land Grant went to his 13-year-old son Narciso and a Taos business associate Stephen Louis Lee.
 Armijo approved the grant on January 12, 1844.

 Settlement was delayed by the Mexican–American War in 1846 which changed the political landscape.
 When Stephen W. Kearney set up government in Santa Fe, New Mexico in 1846 and established Charles Bent as governor.
-Beaubien was named one of the judges on the Supreme Court.
+Beaubien was named one of the judges on the New Mexico Territorial Supreme Court.
 The Treaty of Guadalupe Hidalgo that ended the war affirmed the legality of Beaubien's grant.
 Settlement along the Rio Culebra began in 1850.
 Hispanic settlers from New Mexico founded the town of San Luis in 1851.
 San Luis was the first permanent settlement in Colorado.

 Taos Revolt

 Beaubien was holding court in Tierra Amarilla, New Mexico when the Taos Revolt erupted in January 1847.
-In the revolt, Beaubien's son Narciso (freshly arriving from school in Cape Girardeau, Missouri) and his partner Stephen Louis Lee, and Governor Bent were killed.
+In the revolt, Beaubien's son Narciso (freshly arriving from school in Cape Girardeau, Missouri), his partner Stephen Louis Lee, and Governor Bent were killed.

-After Sterling Price put down the rebellion, Beaubien was to be the judge to overseeing the trial of his son's murderers prompting Father Martinez to accuse him of "endeavoring to kill all the people of Taos."
+After Sterling Price put down the rebellion, Beaubien was the judge to overseeing the trial of his son's murderers prompting Father Martinez to accuse him of "endeavoring to kill all the people of Taos."

 Beaubien turned to his sons-in-law Lucien Maxwell and Jesus Abreu to develop the land grant.

 In 1851 he semi-retired from public service.

 In 1863 he sold the Colorado land grant to Colorado Governor William Gilpin for approximately four cents an acre ($41,000).